Good morning, friends!

 THE PLAN

-Knowing the area I had to work with, I sat down to draw my ideas on paper.
+Knowing the area I had to work with, I drew my ideas on paper.
 The plan is to build an enclosed room in that corner of the garage to serve as a mudroom.

 I always thought that the stairs were going to be facing the entrance of the garage.
 But, when putting things on paper, doing the stairs that way didn't seem right.

-Plan 1 is the one that makes the most sense.
-A straight pathway from the door to door/stairs and all that back wall free to turn it into storage.
+Plan 1: The one that makes the most sense.
+A straight pathway from the house door to door/stairs, and all that back wall is free to turn into storage.

-Plan 2 pushed the stairs against the back wall, creating a less than ideal pathway and compromising the back wall storage.
+Plan 2: The stairs were pushed against the back wall, creating a less-than-ideal pathway and compromising the storage on the wall.

-Plan 3 the staircase all the way to the right was definitely not a good option.
-Both doors close to each other were a big NO.
+Plan 3: The staircase to the right was definitely not a good option.
+Both doors being close to each other was a big no.

-Perhaps you noticed the window-s there on those drawings.
+You may have noticed the windows in those drawings.
 Yep.
-I want to have a window in that little room.
+I want at least a window in that little room.
 I don't want it to feel claustrophobic.

-When you draw the plan you have to also know the material you'll be using, dimensions of those materials/items (size of windows and doors).
-You also need to follow the code, when building the stairs, there're guidelines for the size (depth-height) of the treads and risers.
+When you draw the plan, you must also know the materials you'll be using and the dimensions of those materials/items (size of windows and doors).
+You also need to follow the code when building the stairs.
+There are guidelines for the size (depth-height) of the treads and risers.

 Now, guys, I'm getting here into new territory.
 I've never built a room from scratch, not even a wall.
-And here, in order to build this little mudroom, I first needed to build the platform to bring it up to the same level as the house.
+And here, I'm about to create a mudroom!
+I first needed to build the platform to bring it to the same level as the house.

-Well, I'm so very lucky to have my BIL- Stan, as that person that's going to help me with this entire project.
-I'm going to work along his side and I'm going to be a sponge, getting all that knowledge from him and sharing it all with you!
+Well, I'm so fortunate to have my BIL- Stan, as that person that's going to help me with this entire project.
+I'm going to work alongside his side, and I'm going to be a sponge, getting all that knowledge from him and sharing it all with you!

 ---- o ----

 Plan 1 was the one to follow.
 Armed with a pencil, a ruler, a measuring tape, and a level, Stan started by drawing the plan on the floor.
 Those double lines are the two-inch material for the platform.
-Posts locations were also drawn onto the floor, making sure things were square.
+Post locations were also drawn onto the floor, ensuring things were square.

-This is the final moment to do adjustments to your plan.
-I didn't do a good job calculating the area for the stairs.
-He adjusted those measurements on the floor.
+This is the final moment to adjust your plan.
+I didn't calculate the area for the stairs well, so he adjusted those measurements on the floor.

-The lines were brought all the way up the wall, again making sure everything's level.
+The lines were brought up the wall, again ensuring everything was level.

 HOW TO DETERMINE THE HEIGHT OF THE PLATFORM?

-Well, in my case, I wanted the final flooring the be at the same height as the floors inside the house.
-There, through that opening in the Sheetrock, we could take a look at all the layers inside the house.
+Well, I wanted the final flooring to be the same height as the floors inside the house.
+An easy way to check the floor height was through that opening in the Sheetrock.
+We could see all the layers inside the home.

-Knowing the final height, we had to start subtracting all the material we were thinking of installing here in the mudroom, like the thickness of the flooring we're going to use, Durock if any, thin-set, subfloor, etc.
+Knowing the final height, we had to start subtracting all the material we were thinking of installing in the mudroom: the thickness of the flooring we're going to use, Durock, if any, thin-set, subfloor, etc.

-We used 2 x 10's for the ledgers, and cutting them to size was our next step to start the building of the platform.And well, I think I'm going to save this part for my next post because this is getting too long.
+We used 2 x 10s for the ledgers, and cutting them to size was our next step in building the platform.Well, I think I'll save this part for my next post because this is getting too long.

 See ya!